11 Best Email Marketing Examples for Inspiration in 2024

 Letting your email subscribers know where they can find you can go a long way in helping them learn more about your brand and lays the foundation for earning qualified leads.

 The way you choose to accomplish this depends on your industry and business model.
-Airbnb does it by sending their users information about rentals in cities they’ve browsed.
+In our next example of email marketing, you can see how Airbnb does it by sending their users information about rentals in cities they’ve browsed.

 If an Airbnb user has looked at homes in a city but hasn’t booked anything yet, there’s a good chance they still want rentals in that area.